 To make a collage that will last for years, you need to use a glue that’s up to the job.
 Collage artist Jonathan Talbot gives his recommendations and tips.
-This article originally appeared in the March 2011 issue of The Artist’s Magazine.
+This article originally appeared in the March 2011 issue of The Artist’s Magazine and scroll down to learn how to make your own collage paper–combine these two approaches for creative mixed media explorations!

 Q: What’s the best glue to use to make a collage?
 The surfaces I work on are canvas and watercolor paper.